VinceEmond/wiki_map/README.md

 # Getting Started
 1. Fork this repository, then clone your fork of this repository.
 2. Install dependencies using the `npm install` command.
+3. Create the necessary .env file using the .env.example file as a reference
-3. Start the web server using the `npm run local` command.
+4. Start the web server using the `npm run local` command.
-4. Visit <http://localhost:8080/> in your browser.
+5. Visit <http://localhost:8080/> in your browser.

 ## Dependencies
 - Node 5.10.x or above